MasterToninus/Slides_Multisymplectic-Gauge-Compatibility/README.md

 # Update - June 2022
 A 1 hour talk by M.Z. based on the same work has been recorded on [YouTube](http://www.youtube.com/watch?v=weEVJ57b_No)

+# Update - September 2023
+New version ==msgauge-wurzburg.tex== for a workshop in [Wurzburg](https://www.mathematik.uni-wuerzburg.de/mathematicalphysics/forschung/veranstaltungen/workshops-und-konferenzen/single/news/poisson-geometry-higher-structures-and-deformation-theory/).
+The presentation failed badly due to personal problems and miscalculation of time.

+# Update - Febraury 2024
+New version ==msgauge-Caprarola.tex== for a worskhop in [Caprarola](http://wpage.unina.it/francesco.dandrea/Caprarola2024/index.html).